FAIRsharing/domain-ontology/README.md

 Within any [releases/](https://github.com/FAIRsharing/domain-ontology/tree/master/releases) subdirectory

-- DRAO-release-RELNUM.owl - - The automatically-generated release file.
+- DRAO.owl - - The automatically-generated release file.
 It is a single file (with no imports) for ease of use.
 - refactoredIRIs-DRAO-RELNUM.txt - This is a list of IRI refactorings performed since the last release.
 - README.md - A short description of the changes made since the last release.